rescript-lang/rescript-compiler/slides/Haskell_meetup.md

 JavaScript Libraries.

 - *extensible* language by extension points and attributes.
-  - No re-inventing a new language needed
+  - Not re-inventing a new language, still OCaml
 -  *expressive* type system to model different  paradigms in Javascript
   - Structural typing (model JavaScript Objects)
   - Polymorphic variants (model Event handler)